top of page

 Hypothermia is something the writer takes very seriously.
 In the UK, we are very familiar with very wet, windy, cold conditions.
 Perfect conditions for hypothermia.
 It’s the environment we spent most of our outdoor time in.

 Many years ago, the writer was involved in a very extended duration mountain event in south wales, across terrain with little or no shelter.
 In winter.
 We were constantly soaked.
 Wind chill was high.
 The heat was sapped out.
 Energy levels were sapped.
 The event was ultimately called off after many many hours due to a missing participant from overseas (he was eventually found, having dumped his backpack and all his kit on the mountain and headed off the hills to a nearby village).
 The writer has vivid recollection of the classic ‘umbles’ - stumbles, fumbles, mumbles.
 Indicators of cold related performance impairment.
 As soon as the writer was able to stop, it was time to get down in a gore tex bivvy bag, sleeping bag and get some high calorie food on (while lying in the bivvy bag/sleeping bag combination).
 Insulation alone wasn’t enough.
-Onboarding calories was an essential part of the immediate personal admin.
+Onboarding calories was an essential part of the immediate personal admin to allow the body to generate heat.

 It took 3 days to feel warm again.